 Partridge made his debut at The Bluebird Café in Nashville, July 2018 and brought the house down with his passionate performance.
 He toured the UK and Ireland in October 2019 in support of David Ford.
 He also toured the Netherlands and Belgium in November of 2018 and 2019.
 He performed at the prestigious 30A Songwriter Festival in Santa Rosa, Florida, in January of 2019 and 2020 along with performers such as John Prine, Tanya Tucker, Jason Isbell, Steve Earle, Shawn Mullins, and many more.

-Partridge is currently putting the finishing touches on a new album projected to be released in the fall of 2021.
+Partridge is currently putting the finishing touches on a new studio album projected to be released in the spring of 2022.

 When Abe is not writing or touring with his songs, he is creating his folk art paintings.